Barriers to Ethical Decision Making

 - Personal awareness can help the counsellor overcome this barrier.

 - Coleman (n.d) identifies immaturity as acting impulsively without any conviction.

-- Immaturity involves acting on and implementing decisions that satisfy the counselor first, often without any consideration to the client.
+- Immaturity involves acting on and implementing decisions that satisfy the counsellor first, often without any consideration to the client.